kyzn/fifa-world-cup-slack/README.md

     perl world-cup-slack.pl --slack=... --sleep=10

+Specify multiple Slack URLs to post to multiple workspaces

+    perl world-cup-slack.pl --slack=... --slack=...

-You can manually specify location of db.json file.
-This may be helpful if you are posting to multiple workspaces.
+Specify name and location of db.json file.
+This may be helpful if you are running multiple instances of script.

     perl world-cup-slack.pl --slack=... --dbjson=/some/file.json